YottaDB/YDBDoc/Plugins/ydbaim.rst

 Quickstart
 -------------

 As a YottaDB plugin, AIM requires YottaDB.
-Install YottaDB and AIM together:
+You can install YottaDB and AIM together:

 .. code:: bash